 Some campaigners fear that plans could disadvantage the most vulnerable residents.
 Achilles Street Stop and Listen claim that the council’s offer to residents has been “rushed” and “is not clear enough.”

 Other similar projects such as the Lewisham Gateway project, which had integrated affordable housing targets during planning stages, abandoned these plans during the construction period.

 A further concern for residents is the lack of maintenance funding for current properties.
 While Lewisham Council has often cited the poor condition of housing as a reason for demolition, tenants claim requests for repairs and maintenance have repeatedly been ignored.

 Residents have also complained that a hall built as a facility for tenants, but left empty and neglected for 14 years, was recently refurbished by the council as a headquarters for their own demolition planning, not for residents.

 The result of the ballot means the council can now progress with the demolition.
-However it has not yet given any date for the next steps, but each phase of building work is expected to take up to two years to complete.
+It has not yet given any date for the next steps, but each phase of building work is expected to take up to two years to complete.

 A council report in December claimed that there are 9,635 families in need of accommodation on the housing register in Lewisham.